Jon Davies writes a detailed article about some of the issues that crop up in youth coaching and youth football.

 Kids that don’t conform or adopt such robotic tendencies are often frozen out of their respective squads, dismissed as ‘not being good enough’ by the coach.
 As well as running the risk of pushing the player away from playing the game permanently, it also serves to set the wrong example to other players and to create a toxic, judgemental atmosphere within the squad.
 I have seen such a case, whereby the ostracized players were criticised by team mates, to the point that they refused to pass the ball to them during games.
 Given that technical improvement relies on practice and is based upon ‘ball touches’ during games and sessions, how can an omitted player improve when not given a chance to play?

 We often point out to our players that to reach the heights of the professional game, one must practice, practice, practice!
-Although, this is certainly true, the progression of all children playing football follows a specifically unique curve.
-Elements such as muscle growth, height, weight and athleticism are largely genetic, meaning that kids grow and develop at different ages.
+Although this is certainly true, the progression of all children (or adults for that matter) playing football follows a specifically unique curve.
+Elements such as muscle growth, height, weight, and athleticism are largely genetic, meaning that kids grow and develop at different ages.
 I have witnessed kids that could barely control a ball in the U7 age group, grow and improve to become one of the most talented players in their U11 squad.

 It is extremely satisfying to earn success through developing the same team through consecutive age categories but it requires a determination and perseverance, that is sadly beyond many youth coaches involved in the modern game.
 This is starkly reflected in Taiwan, as private clubs and academies poach the best players from public school teams (who train together almost every day), train once a week and then attempt to win every competition on the island!
 Of course, this raises the profile of the club, the coach and leads to financial gain but for the overall game on the island it is highly toxic.